codeOfTsushima/HTML-CSS-Basics/README.md

 - timtable.html : Alternate timetable layout

 ## Folders
+- html5_semantic_tags/: Building Mariocart website
 - css_class_and_selctors/ : css class and selectors
 - homeWorks/ : Exercises and assignments
 - img/ : Image assets
 - practice/ : Practice files and experiments
 - resume/ : Resume-related HTML files
-- cascade: about cascade in css
+- cascade/: about cascade in css

 ## How to Run
 1. Clone the repository to your local machine.